ethereumclassic/ethereumclassic.org-redesign-text/understand_blockchain_and_etc.md

 # Why ETC?
 Immutability.
 Technology.
 Community.

 The short answer is that blockchains only work as long as everyone agrees to honor them.
 They are essentially rules to which everyone needs to agree, if they don't then they cannot participate, or they split into other blockchains.
+Splits are bad for blockchains, they make working and connecting with others difficult.

-ETC takes a conservative approach here, and this conservatism avoids splits and protects your money; much like Bitcoin.
+ETC takes a conservative approach to changes here, and this conservatism avoids splits and protects your money; much like Bitcoin.

 ETC is new and reliable technology.
 It's the longest running smart blockchain in existence.